Fred Bendheim: Career

 Bendheim has worked across a variety of media including shaped canvas painting, installations, public art, and mixed-media constructions.
 He often emphasizes formal abstraction while incorporating metaphysical and natural motifs.
 His work gained early visibility with exhibitions in New York City in the 1980s and 1990s, such as at the Arsenal Gallery in Central Park and Chuck Levitan Gallery.
 He moved to New York City in 1984.

 In 2023, Bendheim's work was the subject of The Elements at 440 Gallery, Brooklyn.
 His shaped paintings, featured in the 2018 exhibition "Between the Color" at Site:Brooklyn, were described in The Brooklyn Rail as "colorful, delicate, even lyrical," and noted for challenging the viewer's expectations of dimensionality and abstraction.

 He has also completed numerous site-specific commissions, including a 2019 dual mural project at Industry City in Brooklyn titled Creationism/Evolution, covered by ArtDaily, and Song for Harlem, commissioned by Chashama in 2013.

 In 2024, he was profiled in the Brooklyn Downtown Star, where he discussed the philosophy and technique behind his shaped paintings and his collaborative mural work.
-The New York Times praised his cardboard work in 2025.
+The New York Times praised his work in 2025 writing, "Thrillingly, Bendheim has made a tornado stand still"... calling his work "charming".